 Next, make the database by typing the “make blast D-B” instruction.

-Insert a FASTA formatted query sequence into the “bin” folder and interrogate the database with the “blast-P query” command to find the closest ____ matches to the test data.
+Insert a FASTA formatted query sequence into the “bin” folder and interrogate the database with the “blast-P query” command to find the most similar sequence to the test sequence data.

 Generating Multiple Sequence Alignments